counter-measure/new-project-template-ai/build.md

 Use the Linear project specified in project_metadata.json as the source of truth for issues including description and issue status.

 ## Task Tracking
-1. Get all tasks and their statuses from Linear project specified in project_metadata.json
+1. Get all tasks and their statuses from Linear project specified in project_metadata.json using the linear MCP
 2. Follow the Approach section below to implement the code
 3. Once the feature is working update the linear issue status to 4 "In review"
 4. Move onto the next task